mindersec/minder/docs/docs/getting_started/first_profile.md

 This is a reference rule provided by the Minder team in the [minder-rules-and-profiles repository](https://github.com/stacklok/minder-rules-and-profiles).

-For this exercise, we're going to download just the `secret_scanning.yaml` rule, and then use `minder rule_type create` to define the secret scanning rule.
+For this exercise, we're going to download just the `secret_scanning.yaml` rule, and then use `minder ruletype create` to define the secret scanning rule.

 ```bash
 curl -LO https://raw.githubusercontent.com/stacklok/minder-rules-and-profiles/main/rule-types/github/secret_scanning.yaml